Geonovum/IMX-ModelMapping/contents/model-representation.md

 # Representing models for orchestration

-To make the IMX mapping and orchestration independent of underlying modeling standards and implementations, a simple internal logical data model representation is used, to which a source model must be mapped.
+To make the [=IMX mapping=] and orchestration independent of underlying modeling standards and implementations, a simple internal logical data model representation is used, to which a [=source model=] must be mapped.

 <aside class="note">
 The mapping to the IMX internal logical data model is left as an implementation detail.